adarwoo/modbus_relay/docs/user_manual.md

    * Infeed type and level
    * EStop causes and diagnostic

-# Operations overview
+## Operations overview
 Operations are performed over an RTU communication bus.<br/>
 A push button is also featured with limited use:
 * to reset EStops (when possible)
-* to activate a recovery mode by placing the relay in a known state, all allowing writting communication registers
+* to activate a recovery mode by placing the relay in a known state, allowing writting communication registers
 <br/>
 This section describes how to configure and operate the device, including its default settings, configuration mode, and reset process.

-## Simple operation
+### Relay polarity and failsafe position
+The relays failsafe position is 'OFF' - that is - the contact is opened.
+If the device loses power, the relays immediatly open the contacts - turning off the load.
+A security prevents turning them back-on in case of crash.

+The control of the relay always operates with a positive polarity, so writing '1' will close the relay - and energise the load.

+### Basic operations
 The relay works like any Modbus coil based devices, by writting the coil registers.
-The following modbus commands are supported:
-* **05**: [Write single coil](https://www.modbustools.com/modbus.html#function05)<br/>Individual relays can opened, closed or toggled with this command
+Each relay can be controlled individually, turned ON, OFF or inverted.
-* **15**: [Write multiple coils](https://www.modbustools.com/modbus.html#function01)<br/>Multiples relays can be individually controlled with a single command (opened and closed)
+The relays can also be controlled in bulk.
-* **01**: [Read coil](https://www.modbustools.com/modbus.html#function01)<br/>The status of the relays is accessible through this command

-> [!NOTE]
-> All relays always operates with a positive polarity, so writing ON will close the relay.
-> The failsafe position is always OFF (relay opened).
+See [Coil registers](#Coil_registers) chapter for details operations.

 ### Relay filtering

-Filtering can be added to the relays to control the minimum ON and OFF cycle durations.
+Filtering can be added to the relays to control the minimum ON and OFF cycles duration.
-A ON filter of 2s means that the relay ON cycle will never be shorter that 2 seconds.
+An ON filter of 2 sseconds means that the relay ON cycle will never be shorter that 2 seconds.
 The same goes for the OFF filter, which guarantees a minimum duration of the OFF cycle.
 Any command received during a filtered cycle will be accepted and will become the next relay state once the cycle is complete and unless overwritten by another command.

+When flippting the relay position, it flips the relay position at the end of the cycle.

 **Example**: a relay has an ON minimum cycle time of 5 seconds and no filter for the OFF.
 * It receives a ON command.
 It turns ON.
 The cycle starts.